apache/doris/docs/en/docs/admin-manual/config/be-config.md

 * Description: Control gc of tcmalloc, in performance mode doirs releases memory of tcmalloc cache when usgae >= 90% * mem_limit, otherwise, doris releases memory of tcmalloc cache when usage >= 50% * mem_limit;
 * Default value: performance

+### `max_sys_mem_available_low_water_mark_bytes`

+* Type: int64
+* Description: The maximum low water mark of the system `/proc/meminfo/MemAvailable`, Unit byte, default 1.6G, actual low water mark=min(1.6G, MemTotal * 10%), avoid wasting too much memory on machines with large memory larger than 16G.
+Turn up max.
+On machines with more than 16G memory, more memory buffers will be reserved for Full GC.
+Turn down max. will use as much memory as possible.
+* Default value: 1717986918

 ### `memory_limitation_per_thread_for_schema_change_bytes`

 Default: 2147483648